 Best place to see the New Year’s Eve fireworks in Berlin: Head to Berlin’s Brandenburg Gate for the midnight fireworks.
 Entry is free so arrive as early as possible for a good spot.

 - Brandenburg Gate celebrations – Germany’s iconic landmark is home to Berlin’s biggest new year’s celebration.
 Expect food stalls, live music and awesome fireworks.
 Ideal for all ages.

 - Kulturbrauerei – Berlin’s largest indoor party, packed with 30 DJ’s, 13 floors and a live band.
 Other major NYE club venues include Haubentaucher and Spreepalais Alexanderplatz.

 - Hermannplatz square – a outdoor party where locals set off their own fireworks and celebrate until the early hours.
 Bring some food and drinks and soak in the atmosphere.

 The French Alps

-One New Year holiday option that can’t be discounted is skiing in the French Alps.
-Every year thousands of people flock to Geneva and nearby airports for a post-Christmas break of skiing during the day and snuggling up in a chalet on an evening, before visiting the many bars and restaurants.
-Staying at a large resort such as Val Thorens or Tignes is guaranteed to be a blast on December 31st.
+One option for where to go on holiday for New Years Eve that can’t be overlooked is skiing in the Alps.
+Every year thousands of people flock to Geneva and nearby airports for a post-Christmas break.
+It generally includes skiing during the day and snuggling up in a chalet on an evening, before visiting the many bars and restaurants.
+Staying at a large resort such as Val Thorens or Tignes is destined to be a blast!